 Fashion in India varies on the contrasting ethnicity, geography, climate and cultural groups of each region.
 Traditionally, both male and female fashion has progressed from simple Langotas, and loincloths to cover the body into complex costumes not only used in daily wear but also on ceremonial affairs.
 In the urban setting, Indian fashion has turned western clothing into a common everyday style worn by majority of people from all social classes.

 India also has diversification in way of weaves, fibers, colors and textiles for fashion.
 Specific color regulations are adhered in the fashion industry based on religion and ritual concerns.
 For example, Hindu women wear pure white garments to indicate mourning, while most western cultures wear white at weddings.
-The styles of Indian fashion also encompasses various works of embroidery into their fashion.
+The Mysore Dressing Style of Indian fashion also encompasses various works of embroidery into their fashion.

 Nowadays though the conventional clothing like saree and dhothi is still used western garments has become widespread.
 Particularly among the younger age group western clothes have become more popular as they are more expedient and easy to preserve.
 Conventional clothing is used only of special occasions like festivals, weddings etc. Young men prefer exhausting western trousers to the conventional dhoti though they may use it within the limitations of their homes.
 Youthful girls too favor to wear the salwar-khameez instead of the traditional langa (long skirt) and dhavani (half saree).
 However the older generation continues to wear traditional clothing namely the saree and dhoti.
 Mysore is famous for its silks.
 Silk sarees continue to be a favorite among women of all generations.
 The cost of a Mysore silk Saree can vary from a few hundreds to a few thousands.